-Have you been trying to lose weight?
-The keto diet is lauded by experts as a way to do just that.
+Have you been attempting to lose a few pounds?
+The keto diet has been proven to be a game changer for losing weight.
 Of course, we’re not saying it’s a miracle solution.
 No, it takes work.
 But it’s enjoyable work.
 After all, you’re eating.

 In this article, we’re going to go over what you need to know about the keto diet, including how it works and whether you should try it.